bencherdev/bencher/services/console/src/content/learn/learn.md

   - How to track C# benchmarks in CI
   - How to profile executable size on Windows
     - https://devblogs.microsoft.com/performance-diagnostics/sizebench-a-new-tool-for-analyzing-windows-binary-size/
+  - How to track compile times in CI
 - Java
   - JMH
   - How to track Java benchmarks in CI
+  - How to track compile times in CI
+- Javascript
+  - How to track build times in CI
 - Ruby
   - Benchmark
   - How to track Ruby benchmarks in CI
+  - How to track build times in CI

 ## Benchmarking
 - https://www.researchgate.net/publication/334047447_Pro_NET_Benchmarking_The_Art_of_Performance_Measurement